AbhiXverse/Solidity-journey/Day 09/Solidity Notes.md

      }
 }
 ```
-if the user is the zero address (inval)
+if the user is the zero address (invalid), solidity doesn't even check the balance

+Integers Types:

+-